kilyig/0xvillage-website/content/_index.md

 **If you feel like you might consider applying to this retreat, please let us know by filling out the [interest form](https://forms.gle/LwiE2T1vm7r37mah9).
 Also feel free to join our [Telegram chat](https://t.me/+u6Mfogc8KtI0NWEx) where we will be sharing updates.
 Expressing interest does not entail a firm commitment, but it will assist us in making necessary arrangements with the Village.**

+## Reasons to come
+* The Village is one of a kind.
+It regularly serves as a meeting point for the math community in Turkey, and many

+* For younger participants, this is a great way to
+* Older participants will be able to spot
+*

 ## Dates

 Participants will be able to arrive starting on 19 November, and we will be leaving the Village on 23 November.
 Coming to the Village on 20 November and/or leaving early is acceptable.
 The trip date might later be extended for interested participants.